-identifying, measuring and managing trading risks.81 The ECB considers that institutions should identify which terms, information or assumptions in the methodology used to estimate PDs for IRC are different from the terms, information or assumptions used to account for expected losses.
+identifying, measuring and managing trading risks.
+The ECB considers that institutions should identify which terms, information or assumptions in the methodology used to estimate PDs for IRC are different from the terms, information or assumptions used to account for expected credit losses used under accounting rules (e.g. IFRS 9) as well as those used to account for expected losses as defined in Article 5 of the CRR.
 Where they differ, institutions should be able to show that the underlying rationale is documented and approved by the institution's management body or a designated committee thereof and senior management.